 If you follow the road it will lead you through the magical ancient architecture of the Vieux Ville down to the busy Rue de Rhone which is home to many luxury brands.
 You need not linger here (although the rather marvellous toyshop Franz Carl Weber is situated on the corner and is worth a look).

 We picked a sunny day, so the promenade along the lake was speckled with street performers and a man blowing giant bubbles from a lasso.
 There is a big summer festival stage here at the beginning of August for 10 days where the children can enjoy authentic street food, fairground rides and performances.

 After a full morning of walking we stopped at a little ice cream and coffee shop perched on the lake for a delicious scoop or three!
 Hurrah!
 My kids will walk practically any distance so long as there is ice cream waiting at the end.

-This is one of my favourite activities in Geneva where kids swing from the trees on rubber tyres over-looking the lake.
+This is one of my favourite activities in Geneva and kids will love swimming from the trees on rubber tyres over-looking the lake.
 Baby Plage is also a popular place to cool off with a little dip in the fresh shallow waters.

 We slowly made our way back along the promenade, dawdling through Le Jardin Anglais, where the kids stopped to admire L’horloge Fleurie (a clock made of flowers), chase each other through the open pavilions and play next to the stunning bronze fountain.